 Life insurance used to be cumbersome to research and purchase, but now it’s easier than ever.
 Not only is there a wealth of information online about life insurance, you can compare free quotes and apply for life insurance policies in minutes right from your couch.
-So just how much does life insurance cost today anyway?
+So just how much does life insurance cost by age and gender anyway?

 To find the answer, let’s take a look at what factors impact the price of a life insurance policy.
 Then we’ll take a look at average price ranges for life insurance by age below.